Lingoda Sprint Schedule 2026: A Realistic Plan for Busy Professionals

 What “Sprint schedule” really means

 Most people think Sprint means “just one class a day.”
-But in real life, that is not enough planning.
+But for a busy professional, that is not enough planning.

-To complete Sprint consistently, you should assume the following daily time budget:
+To complete Sprint consistently, you should assume this practical time budget for each class day:

 Class